 SMS is a chronically under-used communication channel with the potential to deliver much more value than it is today.

-As SMS is one of the most familiar and ubiquitous communication methods globally, there’s a valuable opportunity for retailers to seamlessly integrate it into their current communication strategies – yet many online retailers don’t understand the benefits of SMS, such as its direct ROI.
+As SMS is one of the most familiar and ubiquitous communication methods globally, there’s a valuable opportunity for retailers to seamlessly integrate it into their current communication strategies – yet many online retailers don’t understand the benefits, such as its direct ROI.

 Those that do use it, however, showcase how good it can be.
 According to the study, nearly three-quarters (69%) of online retailers who leverage SMS do so because it affords them an opportunity to differentiate; nearly 40% use SMS to meet customer demand.